Disbursement of Financial Funds

 If all requirements are met before the start of the semester your financial aid funds will be credited to your student account one week prior to the start of the term.
 The credit can be used to pay for tuition, fees, and other non-institutional charges such as books.

 If there is an excess of financial aid funds remaining after tuition and fees have been paid, then the remaining amount will be refunded to you by direct deposit into the bank account that you have previously authorized for this purpose.
 For more information see the Direct Deposit web page.
-Refund of disbursed aid typically occurs four weeks after the start of classes.
+Refund of disbursed aid typically occurs five weeks after the start of classes.

 Late starting classes: Disbursement for grants and scholarships will not be issued for late starting classes until approximately a week after the first date of attendance.
 Loan disbursements for late starting classes will not be released until the drop period for the class has expired.
 Single semester loans will be issued in two disbursements, the second being after midterms.